snphillips/nycha-outage-scraper/README.md

 The scraping isn't instant.
 On my system it takes 20 seconds.
 You can view the progress in your terminal.

-To check if the scrape is successful, open the directory called outage-scrape-csvs.
+To check if the scrape is successful, open the directory called *outage-scrape-csvs*.
 In there you see an other directory named with the timestamp of the scrape.
 Within the timestamped folder, there should be 10 csvs.
 Each csv represents a type of outage.

 Here's what a csv *with outages* looks like: